-- demonstrate how peak run-off volume is to be mitigated - demonstrate how low impact development principles are applied - identify a secondary flow path - within the Aokautere Structure Plan area demonstrates how: - demonstrate how the stormwater design meets the requirements of, or is consistent with, the relevant Stormwater Management Plan prepared under R7A.5.2.23(f)(h), and demonstrates how adverse effects on the gully network in the Aokautere Structure Plan area will be avoided - the stormwater management design provides for a perimeter stormwater swale and associated utility corridor26 in accordance with Policy 4.10 and 4.11 of Section 7A, where the site adjoins a gully edge identified on the Aokautere Structure Plan (Map 7A.3).27
+- demonstrate how peak run-off volume is to be mitigated - demonstrate how low impact development principles are applied - identify a secondary flow path - within the Aokautere Structure Plan area, demonstrates how: - demonstrate how the stormwater design meets the requirements of, or is consistent with, the relevant Stormwater Management Plan prepared under R7A.5.2.23(f)(h), and demonstrates how - adverse effects on the gully network in the Aokautere Structure Plan area will be avoided, and - the stormwater management design provides for a perimeter stormwater swale and associated utility corridor50 in accordance with Policy 4.10 and 4.11 of Section 7A, where the site adjoins a gully edge identified on the Aokautere Structure Plan (Map 7A.3)-51, and - the stormwater design integrates with Primary Stormwater Elements52 - viii.

-- viii.
 Additional setback requirements in the Hokowhitu Lagoon Residential Area - No setback is required from the street edge boundary of lanes identified in Map 7.7.2.7. - On corner sites a 3m setback applies to a nominated street interface boundary.
-The other interfaces can be treated as side boundaries where a minimum 1.5 setback applies. - Where a building on a corner site is set back between 1.5m and 3m from a road boundary which is to be treated as a side boundary, as per 10.6.3.3(viii)(ii), at least 10% of the surface area of the side boundary wall that fronts the road must be glazed. - ix.
-Additional hHeight, recession and setback requirements in the Aokautere Greenfield Residential Area - (a) No building shall exceed 11m within Area I H. - (b) All buildings within Area-IH shall be contained within a comply with R10.6.1.1(a) Height Recession Planes except that for the front two thirds of the side boundary a recession plane of 45° plane-commencing at 5m above ground level inclined inwards at right angles in plan applies for the front two-thirds of the side boundary and a recession plane of 45° commencing at 2.8m above ground level applies for the rear one-third of the side boundary (See Figure 10.2); unless it is located at the boundary of a Suburban Low Density allotment in which case the recession plan shown in Figure 10.1 applies.28
+The other interfaces can be treated as side boundaries where a minimum 1.5 setback applies. - Where a building on a corner site is set back between 1.5m and 3m from a road boundary which is to be treated as a side boundary, as per 10.6.3.3(viii)(ii), at least 10% of the surface area of the side boundary wall that fronts the road must be alazed. - Additional hHeight, recession and setback requirements in the Medium Density Village Area or a Medium Density Cluster within53 the Aokautere Greenfield Residential Area - (a) No building shall exceed 11m in height within Area | H. - (b) All buildings within Area IH shall be contained within a comply with R10.6.1.1(a) Height Recession Planes except that for the front two thirds of the side boundary a recession plane of 45° plane commencing at 5m above ground level inclined inwards at right angles in plan applies for the front two-boundary and a recession plane of 45°commencing at 2.8m above ground level applies for the rear one-third of the side boundary (See Figure 10.2); unless it is located at the boundary of a Suburban Low Density allotment in which case the recession plan shown in Figure 10.1 applies.54

-27 Heritage Estates \$51.093, \$51.099, \$51.102, \$77.001, \$77.008
+51 Heritage Estates \$51.093, \$51.099, \$51.102, \$77.001, \$77.008